mich1991/CI-project-1/README.md

 ![](docs/index/carousel.png)
 #### Product cards

-Currently there are only 3 products.
-To entertain customer who is browsing a website I added hover effect which increases products img size, lifts it a little bit and leaves a box shadow underneath.
+Currently, there are only 3 products.
+To entertain customer who is browsing a website I added hover effect which increases products img size, lifts it a little and leaves a box shadow underneath.
 Buttons are NOT working currently.

 ![](docs/index/products.png)